 Most tourists travel Colombia by bus or plane, but more and more travelers rent a car.
 Renting a car is easy, it gives you more freedom and with a car you can more easily explore Colombia off the beaten path.
-Driving a car in Colombia is a fun experience in which I myself have both been terrified and enjoyed it immensely.
-By now I have about 9 years of driving experience in Colombia and have driven many routes, and can give you the best tips.
-Renting a car in Colombia: in this article I tell you what to consider, what about your driver’s license, traffic rules, about safety, distances and parking, give you great routes for a road trip Colombia and more!
+Driving in Colombia is a cool experience, in which I myself have been both terrified and enjoyed it immensely.
+By now I have about 10 years of driving experience in Colombia and have driven many routes, and can give you the best tips.
+Renting a car in Colombia: in this article I tell you what to consider, what about your driving license, the traffic rules, about safety, distances and parking, I give you great routes for a road trip Colombia and more!

 Itineraries for a road trip Colombia